ibm-cloud-docs/FileStorage/configure-backup-cpanel.md

    ```
    {: pre}

     This command compresses and transmits your data, and preserves as much as possible, except for hard links.
-It also provides information about what files are being transferred, plus a brief summary at the end.
+It also provides information about what files are being traNFSerred, plus a brief summary at the end.
     {:tip}

 5. Log in to WebHost Manager, and go to the backup configuration through **Home** > **Backup** > **Backup Configuration**.